 Another tasty option is to eat burgers, chili, and fries from Casper’s, an offbeat fixture in Springfield for more than 100 years.
-The colorful 30-seat quanset hut is worth a visit just to check out the nostalgic decor, even if you aren’t eating.
+The colorful 30-seat hut is worth a visit just to check out the nostalgic decor, even if you aren’t eating.

 Late Afternoon Activity

 Tour the Route 66 Car Museum with more than 65 unique cars spanning every decade, including some film and movie vehicles, classics, brass era, and sports cars.
-Kids will love Batman’s Gotham Cruiser while adults will appreciate the 1991 Ghostbusters Cadillac wagon and the 1926 Hudson Speedster from the “Grapes of Wrath” movie fame.
-With names like Rolls Royce, Packard, Horch, Delorean, Ford Model T, and Studebaker, there is a car for everyone to fall in love.
+Kids will love Batman’s Gotham Cruiser, while adults will appreciate the 1991 Ghostbusters Cadillac wagon and the 1926 Hudson Speedster from the “Grapes of Wrath” movie fame.
+With names like Rolls Royce, Packard, Horch, Delorean, Ford Model T, and Studebaker, there is a car for everyone to fall in love with.

 Dinner and Drinks

 Bruno’s Italian Restaurant serves authentic Italian cuisine in a historical setting.
 The Beef Carpaccio and Tomato Bruschetta are excellent appetizers to whet your appetite.
 Let Chef Bruno and his team create a lovely dinner for you, such as Veal Scaloppine, Spinach & Ricotta Gnocchi, or Linguine with Clams.
 Pizzas are popular entrées, too.

 Enjoy an after-dinner cocktail at Missouri Spirits, offering custom-made vodka and whiskeys made from ingredients grown in the Midwest.
 Enjoy the spacious and welcoming venue as you swing, play games, or socialize.
 If you are not in the mood for Italian food, you get dinner here.
-Missouri Spirits serves shareable plates (pimento cheese, crab cakes, smoked pig nachos) and interesting sandwiches such as the Fried Bologna Griller.
+Missouri Spirits serves shareable plates (pimento cheese, crab cakes, smoked pig nachos) and satisfying sandwiches such as the Fried Bologna Griller.

-My favorite spot in Springfield was the Golden Girl Rum Club, an upbeat place to have an Instagram-worthy premium rum drink and sing along to songs everyone knows and loves.
+My favorite spot in Springfield is the Golden Girl Rum Club, an upbeat place to have an Instagram-worthy premium rum drink and sing along to songs everyone knows and loves.
 Found in Springfield’s Park Central Square, Golden Girl Rum Club has a tropical party vibe that works remarkably well, despite being located in the Midwest.
 Adorable cups and mugs (plus vibrant bendy straws) that hold these tantalizing tikis and classic cocktails add to the festive spirit.
 Every city needs a Golden Girl Rum Club!